KwanLab/Autometa/docs/source/bash-workflow.rst

     diamond blastp \\
         --query "metagenome.orfs.faa" \\ # See prodigal output from above
-        --db /path/to/nr.dmnd         \\ # See TAXA_DB section
+        --db /path/to/nr.dmnd         \\ # See NCBI section
         --threads <num cpus to use>   \\
         --out blastp.tsv # This generated file is required as input to the bash workflow

 .. _ncbi-preparation:

-TAXA_DB Preparation
+NCBI Preparation
 ****************

-If you are running Autometa for the first time you'll have to download the TAXA_DB databases.
+If you are running Autometa for the first time you'll have to download the NCBI databases.

 .. code-block:: bash

-    # First configure where you want to download the TAXA_DB databases
+    # First configure where you want to download the NCBI databases
     autometa-config \\
         --section databases \\
         --option ncbi \\
         --value <path/to/your/ncbi/database/directory>

-    # Now download and format the TAXA_DB databases
+    # Now download and format the NCBI databases
     autometa-update-databases --update-ncbi

 .. note::